jkeneda/business-math/Graphing Tools/examples.md

 </iframe>

 Note: I noticed that if you interact with a desmos plot and then try to leave the page, it'll ask you to confirm that you want to leave (because desmos is worried that you haven't saved the graph or something).
 I think we can disable the confirmation message, but we'll have to mess with it a bit.[^confirm]

+One way to get around the "are you sure you want to leave" message is to use the [desmos api](https://www.desmos.com/api/v1.6/docs/index.html) to embed rather than using a link to a saved graph.
+That's better but also more complicated code-wise.

 ---